bjornharrtell/extjs/docs/guides/data/README.md

 - `presence` simply ensures that the field has a value.
 Zero counts as a valid value but empty strings do not.
 - `length` ensures that a string is between a min and max length.
 Both constraints are optional.
 - `format` ensures that a string matches a regular expression format.
-In the example above we ensure that the age field is 4 numbers followed by at least one letter.
+In the example above we ensure that the age field consists only of numbers.
 - `inclusion` ensures that a value is within a specific set of values (e.g. ensuring gender is either male or female).
 - `exclusion` ensures that a value is not one of the specific set of values (e.g. blacklisting usernames like 'admin').